 Post-divorce recovery counseling can also be used in addition to pre-divorce counseling.
 This type of divorce counseling often deals with the aftermath of a divorce.
 A post-divorce counselor will use different techniques to boost your self-esteem and accept what just happened so that you can go on with your life.

 If ex-spouses have been struggling to communicate, and perhaps this has impacted how they co-parent, they can find a safe space in the presence of a counselor where they can talk and discuss.
-Such a process improves communication between ex-spouses, make them interact more civilly, and be better co-parents.
+Such a process improves communication between ex-spouses, makes them interact more civilly, and be better co-parents.

-For people who have been married for a long time, it can be challenging for them to discover who they are outside the marriage.
+For people who have been married for a long time, it can be challenging to discover who they are outside the marriage.
 And this is the work of a divorce counselor – to help you figure out your identity after the divorce is finalized.

 Most people get through their divorce without any help, even with the pain and uncertainty that characterizes it.
 However, some people are overcome by emotion and this event cripples them.
 For the sake of your own self-care, divorce recovery counseling becomes helpful.
 Another sign you might need divorce counseling is when you have challenges with co-parenting.

 If you are going through a divorce and sadness is overwhelming, you might need to find a divorce counselor.
 More specifically, there are signs you might need professional help.
 These symptoms may range from mild to severe, even though everybody is unique.
-Signs you may need a divorce counselor include:
+Signs that you may need a divorce counselor include:

 There’s no right or wrong time to seek divorce counseling.
-Discussing your feelings and what just happened will only benefit your well being.
+Discussing your feelings and what just happened will only benefit your well-being.
 Most couples will seek professional divorce counseling when: